 What have you always wanted to do – but told yourself is out of reach?

 Ask yourself what would happen if you invested just 20 minutes a day in meditation, or in exercise, or in supportive conversation with a friend or partner – or what would happen if you invested just an hour a day in all three.

-What would happen if you spent half an hour a day or even a couple hours on some project, such as writing a book, laying the groundwork for changing careers, building a boat, learning a musical instrument, or making art – and could these hours add up over a single year?
+What would happen if you spent half an hour a day on some project, such as writing a book, laying the groundwork for changing careers, learning a musical instrument, or making art – and could these hours add up over a single year?

 Consider some of the many ways you have been seen, included, appreciated, liked, or loved.

 Think about the people who have seen the real you – and still cared about you.
 Can you see yourself as another person might . . . and recognize the good heart in you, the sincere efforts, the longing for a just world, the talents and skills, the intuitions and imagination, and the innate natural goodness and wisdom inside you – and everyone else?

 When we look around, things can seem overwhelming, especially at the level of society and its politics.
 It’s easy to to get lost in helpless outrage.
 Few of us have the power to make sweeping changes in a country – but all of us have the power to do something each day that makes life a little better for those around us.
 And gradually these efforts ripple out in widening circles, in ways seen and unseen, to touch the whole world.

 Looking back over the sweep of human history, the good that has gradually developed is mainly the result of the slowly accumulating efforts of countless unnamed people.
 We are not helpless in our own lives!
 The words we speak, the attention we offer, the votes we cast, the hands we hold, the dreams we honor . . . these all matter.
 They matter to others, and they matter to oneself: knowing that you have done what you could in the one life you have.
 The effort itself is good and knowing you have made it is deeply good news.